 9.3.1.6 CF-End frame format

-If transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT AP with 320 MHz bandwidth support, the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame in a non-HT or non-HT duplicate format to indicate that the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
+If transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT AP that is a STA 6G(#4147), the BSSID (TA) field is the address of the STA contained in the AP except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame in a non-HT or non-HT duplicate format to indicate that the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.
 If transmitted by a non-DMG STA, the BSSID (TA) field is the address of the STA contained in the AP, except that the Individual/Group bit of the BSSID (TA) field is set to 1 in a CF-End frame transmitted in a non-HT or non-HT duplicate format by a VHT STA to a VHT AP, or an HE STA to an HE AP in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT in either of the following cases:

-—from a VHT STA, an HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320 MHz bandwidth support to a VHT AP, an HE AP, or an EHT AP
+from a VHT STA, an HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320 MHz bandwidth support to a VHT AP, an HE AP, or an EHT AP

-—from an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT AP that is a STA 6G without 320 MHz bandwidth support
+(#4147)

 If transmitted by a DMG STA, the TA field is the MAC address of the STA transmitting the frame.